 Pump pressure: 15 bar

-Jura Ena 8 has a water reservoir of 75 ounces, which can brew up to eight cups before refilling.
-The 8th generation 3D variable brewing unit (6 to 10 g) adjusts the amount of coffee grounds and water pressure to suit your personal preference and cup size.
-And the memory function with 10 user profiles lets you save your favourite coffee preferences and settings.
-The machine also includes a powder chute for pre-ground coffee, adding to its convenience.
-It also has an energy-saving mode and programmable switch-off time.
+The Jura Ena 8 has a 75-ounce water reservoir that can brew up to eight cups before refilling.
+The 8th-generation 3D variable brewing unit (6 to 10 g) adjusts the coffee grounds and water pressure to suit your preference and cup size.
+With 10 user profiles, Jura's memory function lets you save your favourite coffee preferences and settings.

-The automatic coffee machine’s CLARIS Smart mini filter cartridge protects it from limescale.
-You also get an auto-cleaning system and monitored drip tray.
+The machine also includes a powder chute for pre-ground coffee, an energy-saving mode, and a programmable switch-off time.
+You also get an auto-cleaning system and a monitored drip tray.
 I found its height-adjustable spouts (68 – 138 mm) useful for different cup sizes and shapes.
-And like Melitta Barrista, you can control Jura Ena 8 remotely from your phone and access its settings and features.
+Like Melitta Barrista, you can control Jura Ena 8 remotely from your phone.

 Pros

-• Compact and eco-friendly design
+- Compact and eco-friendly design

-• Memory function with 10 user profiles
+- Memory function with 10 user profiles

-• Height-adjustable spouts
+- Height-adjustable spouts

 Cons

-• Generates more waste than others
+- Generates more waste than others

 5. De’Longhi Magnifica Evo